This article was updated on 22 August 2019 to include new robo advisors.

-Tax On Dividends
+Con #6: Tax On Dividends

-Since all three robo advisors buy ETFs listed in the US, your dividends are subject to a 30% dividend withholding tax.
+Many of these robo advisors buy ETFs listed in the US, your dividends are subject to a 30% dividend withholding tax.
 What that means is that your dividend returns are lesser compared to buying ETFs listed elsewhere.
 It is unclear whether the robo advisors take this 30% dividend tax into account when doing their projections.